Speech Pathologist Salary and Career Outlook

 SLP professionals that work in school settings focus their attention on students of all ages who have trouble with communication, swallowing disorders, and a variety of other issues.
 They provide treatment options, one-on-one therapy and other means of support to students in need.

-The average salary for speech therapists in schools, according to the BLS, is $66,960.
+The median salary for speech therapists in schools, according to the BLS, is $80,280.

 Speech Therapist in Medical Facilities1

-Speech Pathologists that work in medical facilities work with a variety of healthcare workers (phyisicans, surgeons, physical therapists, etc.) to provide patients with treatment options and plans for their various communication and/or swallowing disorders.
+Speech Pathologists who work in medical facilities work with a variety of healthcare workers (physicians, surgeons, physical therapists, etc.) to provide patients with treatment options and plans for their various communication and/or swallowing disorders.

 Speech Therapist in Private Clinics1

-Speech Therapist’s working in private clinics such as a nursing home or a resedential care facility will typically work to address and diagnose speech and swallowing disorders and work with patients directly over a length of time.
+Speech Therapists working in private clinics, such as a nursing home or a residential care facility, will typically address and diagnose speech and swallowing disorders and work with patients directly over time.

 Self Employed Speech Therapist 1

-Although many settings have a need for certified speech pathologist’s, it is also possible to be self-employed as an SLP.
-Many speech therapists will travel to their patients homes directly and work with them there- a comfortable and familiar setting.
-This is a great option for SLP’s who wish to work part-time which, according to the BLS, one out of every for speech pathologist’s did in 2016.
+Although many settings require certified speech pathologists, it is also possible to be self-employed as an SLP.
+Many speech therapists will travel to their patients’ homes directly and work with them there- a comfortable and familiar setting.
+This is a great option for SLPs, and 3% of SLPs are self employed as of 2024

 Icons made by Freepik from www.flaticon.com is licensed by CC 3.0 BY